-For example, talking about his wife not being sympathetic to his pain:
+For example, he talks about his wife not being sympathetic to his pain:

-Due to species’ beneficial hypergamy, women fundamentally lack hte capacity to empathize with the male experience
+Due to species’ beneficial hypergamy, women fundamentally lack the capacity to empathize with the male experience

 And Rollo Tomassi really seems to believe that women are out to destroy male bonding, in some sort of pre-planned, concerted effort of”divide and conquer” strategy.

 Talking about women “inserting themselves in male spaces”, including the locker room, he writes: